EmmaVJones/SCIcalculation/README.md

 # VSCIcalculation
-This repository holds scripts to calculate the Virginia Stream Condition Index (VSCI).
+This repository holds scripts to calculate the Virginia Stream Condition Indexes, the VSCI and VCPMI.
 Data associated with the project can be found at: https://www.deq.virginia.gov/Programs/Water/WaterQualityInformationTMDLs/WaterQualityMonitoring/ProbabilisticMonitoring/ProbMonDataSources.aspx